Karl Marlo: Life

-His work has since been the subject of commentaries by the Scottish-Canadian economist John Rae, Hendrik Peter Godfried Quack (1834–1914), and the German economist Wilhelm Georg Friedrich Roscher, who described Marlo as 'one of the most solid, moderate and conscientious of the socialists'.
+His work has since been the subject of commentaries by the Scottish-Canadian economist John Rae, Hendrik Peter Godfried Quack (1834–1914), and the German economist Wilhelm Georg Friedrich Roscher, who described Marlo as "one of the most solid, moderate and conscientious of the socialists".
 In his book Marxism: An Historical and Critical Study, the historian George Lichtheim (1912–1973) describes Karl Marlo as "an utopian socialist".

 Thought

 A conversation between Marlo and a German worker in Norway about the privations and insecurities of working-class life stimulated his interests in socialism and led him to study working-class conditions himself.

-Marlo's observations of industry and the effects of advancing capitalism led him to the conclusion that a process of 'proletarianisation' was rapidly taking effect, that the smaller entrepreneurs were being crushed out by the great capitalists, and that under the developing industrial system wages were held down to subsistence level and the workers subjected to increasing risks of recurrent unemployment.
+Marlo's observations of industry and the effects of advancing capitalism led him to the conclusion that a process of proletarianisation was rapidly taking effect, that the smaller entrepreneurs were being crushed out by the great capitalists, and that under the developing industrial system wages were held down to subsistence level and the workers subjected to increasing risks of recurrent unemployment.
 These conclusions were apparently reached in isolation, with very little influence by any contemporary thinker.

 Marlo believed that the French Revolution of 1789 was the starting point of a new era of human progress.
 Marlo believed that human history could be divided into two periods.
-The whole history of mankind up to 1789 had been dominated by the principle of 'Paganism' or 'Monopolism'.
-During this epoch it had been regarded as 'natural' that the many should be sacrificed to the few, and that the few should 'monopolise' the means of production.
+The whole history of mankind up to 1789 had been dominated by the principle of paganism or monopolism.
+During this epoch it had been regarded as natural that the many should be sacrificed to the few, and that the few should monopolise the means of production.
 This regime of monopoly had taken successive forms in the institutions of slavery, serfdom, and wage-labor, which were all forms of exploitation of the many by the few.
-Christ had proclaimed many centuries ago the rival principle of human equality; but it had not been translated into political terms capable of being applied until the French Revolution had proclaimed the 'Rights of Man'.
-The Declaration of the Rights of Man and of the Citizen was, then, to be regarded as the starting-point of the era of true Christianity; and the task of the nineteenth century was to work out the social implications of the Christian principle.
+Christ had proclaimed many centuries ago the rival principle of human equality but this had not been translated into political terms capable of being applied until the French Revolution had proclaimed the Rights of Man.
+The Declaration of the Rights of Man and of the Citizen was then to be regarded as the starting-point of the era of true Christianity, and the task of the 19th century was to work out the social implications of the Christian principle.